aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/government/gebet-fur-den-regenten-friedrich-wilhelm-iii-by-yehoshua-heshil-miro-1833.html.md

 <hr />

-"Gebet für den Regenten" was translated/adapted by Yehoshua Heshil Miro from the traditional prayer for the sovereign ("Hanoten Teshua") and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaicher Religion</em></a>.
-It first appears in the 1833 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaicher Religion</em> on pp. 66-67.
+"Gebet für den Regenten" was translated/adapted by Yehoshua Heshil Miro from the traditional prayer for the sovereign ("Hanoten Teshua") and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaischer Religion</em></a>.
+It first appears in the 1833 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaischer Religion</em> on pp. 66-67.
 In the 1835 edition, it appears as teḥinah №45 on pp. 75-76.
 In the 1842 edition, it appears as teḥinah №47 on pp. 78-79, with the name of Friedrich Wilhelm Ⅲ (1770-1840) replaced by Friedrich Wilhelm Ⅳ (1795-1861).
 The Hebrew liturgy from which Miro's translation was derived was reconstructed from variations of Hanoten Teshua current in the 19th century at the time this prayer was published. --Aharon Varady

 <h3>Source(s)</h3>